maegul/ResChapter/our-first-web-page.md

     </div>

     <div>
         My web page is my best friend.
 It is my life.
         I must master it as I must master my life.
         Without me, my web page is useless.
 Without my web page, I am useless.
     </div>

 </body>
 ```

+Save the file.
+And open it by double-clicking \(your operating system should open the file with the default web-browser on your computer\).  **You just made a web page!!**

+---

+_**Down the rabbit hole ...**_

+---

 ## You're a Wizard Harry ...
 Data Viz magic time!